kmsmith137/ch_frb_l1_docs/sphinx/server/l1_config_reference/high_level_parameters.rst

   - ``frame0_url`` (string)

-    If a nonempty string, then the L1 server will determine the FPGA start time by "curl"-ing the specified URL.
+    If a nonempty string (e.g. ``"http://carillon.chime:54321/get-frame0-time"``),
+    then the L1 server will determine the FPGA start time by "curl"-ing the specified URL.
     This is necessary in order to convert FPGA counts to absolute times.
     The FPGA start time will be written into the data files written to disk by the L1 server.

   - ``frame0_timeout_ms`` (integer, default 3000)